 Every NCR must have a named owner — the person with operational authority over the area where the non-conformity was found.
 This should not default to the Halal Executive for every NCR.
 Ownership should go to the functional manager responsible for the area where the finding occurred.

 The NCR record must capture: owner name, role, and agreed deadline for corrective action.
-For major NCRs, the deadline should align with JAKIM's requirement — typically 30 days from the audit date for full resolution with evidence.
+The deadline should align with JAKIM's requirement — correction immediately or within 14 days, or another period deemed reasonable by the authority, with immediate SPHM suspension for BESAR (Major) non-conformities.
 For NCRs raised externally by JAKIM, the deadline is stated in the audit report and is non-negotiable.

 This is where the majority of NCR processes fail.
 Correcting the symptom without identifying the root cause guarantees recurrence — precisely the escalation scenario described above.